RaviJabagoud/workshop-to-scrape-webpage/README.md

 test - This folder has a file called scrapeTest.js
         1. scrapeTest.js -> This file has test cases written using chai.
 Fuctions defined in the model are called here to check possible scenarios.

+serverless.yml -> serverless configuration is done in this file.
+Memory required for stack, do we need to create versions of lambda once deployed, service name, run time node js version to be used in production etc are configured via yml file.